chris-kc-cheng/study-notes/Microsoft/DAX.md

 - `CALCULATE` evaluates its filter arguments first before evaluating the measure
 - All filter arguments are executed in the filter context outside of `CALCULATE`, and each filter is evaluated independently
 - In nested `CALCULATE` statements, the outermost filter are applied first, and the innermost later
+- `CALCULATE` invalidates any *row context*.
+It automatically adds as filter arguments all the columns that are currently being iterated in any row context
+- Every *measure* reference always has an implicit `CALCULATE` surrounding it
+- Hidden circular dependencies may occur when there are more than one *calculated columns* when the *context transition* add each other as filter arguments, unless the table contains one column with unique values and DAX is aware of that because it is on the *one-side* of a one-to-many relationship
+- `USERELATIONSHIP` temporarily activates an inactive relationship, deactiviating the active one outside of `CALCULATE`
+- `CROSSFILTER` allows changing the relationship between two tables to either `NONE`, `ONEWAY`, or `BOTH`
+- Modifiers like `USERELATIONSHIP`, `CROSSFILTER`, and `ALL*` are always applied before any explicit filter arguments

 <details>
 <summary>Examples of <h5 style="display:inline-block">CALCULATE</h5></summary>